What are jitter and latency, and why do they matter?

 - ISP routing issues.
 Sometimes the path your data takes through your Internet service provider’s network is inefficient or overloaded.

-How often should you use the jitter test tool?
+When should you use the jitter test tool?

 You should also use the jitter test: